MrNickax/VIPJoinPlus/README.md

 # VIPJoinPlus

-Modern, lightweight and fully customizable join & quit message plugin — with per-player languages, MiniMessage formatting and permission-based VIP ranks.
+Modern, lightweight and fully customizable join & quit message plugin, with per-player languages, MiniMessage formatting and permission-based VIP ranks.

 Give your VIPs and ranked players the spotlight they deserve, and show every player the